The following outlines the Tax Strategy for Global Media & Entertainment Ltd and its subsidiary group members in the UK.

 The approach of the UK group to risk management and governance arrangements

-The group takes its obligations to ensure tax compliance seriously and the Board accepts its ultimate responsibility to set and oversee the implementation of its tax policy and manage its tax risk.
+The group takes seriously its obligations to ensure tax compliance and the Board accepts its ultimate responsibility to set and oversee the implementation of its tax policy and management of its tax risk.